Copy and paste the below script into your own website or blog to embed this book.

 As you move through the day, pause periodically and briefly reawaken your senses, primarily by feeling bodily sensations and listening to sounds.
 With practice, you will become increasingly at home in natural presence.

-Tara Brach is a leading western teacher of mindfulness, mediation, emotional healing, and spiritual awakening.
-She is the author of Radical Acceptance and True Refuge, and is the senior teacher and founder of Insight Meditation Center of Washington, DC.
+Tara Brach, PhD, is an internationally known teacher of mindfulness, meditation, emotional healing, and spiritual awakening.
+She is the author of Radical Acceptance and True Refuge, and her weekly podcasted talk and meditation is downloaded by over a million and a half people each month.
+Tara is the senior teacher and founder of Insight Meditation Center of Washington, DC.
 She lives in Great Falls, VA with her husband and dog.